 Teams is less just a chat tool and more a hub for communication, offering users centralised collaboration in the form of tabs.
 By default, there are tabs for conversations, a wiki and files.
-Beyond the basics, you can also add other Microsoft apps like Excel, Word, Power BI and new Office 365 tools like Planner.
+Beyond the basics, you can also add other Microsoft apps like Excel, Word, Power BI and new Microsoft 365 tools like Planner.

 When working on a file within Teams, your people can maintain a persistent chat around a particular document, while Team owners can create channels that are more specific to a particular topic.
 In fact, Team’s ability to locate multiple workspaces into a seamless communication hub is one of the strongest features of the platform.

 Teams and Groups – the same but different